Understanding Multivariate Regression in Machine Learning: Techniques and Implementation

 Here’s when you can use logistic regression in machine learning.

-• Binary Dependent Variable: If the dependent variable (target) is binary, meaning it has two possible outcomes.
+The target variable must be binary, meaning it has only two possible outcomes.

-Example: If the goal is to predict whether a customer will churn (yes/no) or whether an email is spam (spam/not spam), logistic regression is a good choice.
+Example: Predicting whether a customer will churn (yes/no) or whether an email is spam (spam/not spam).
+Logistic regression works well for such two-class problems.

-Example: When predicting a rare event, like fraud detection in financial transactions, having a large dataset with numerous examples of both fraud and non-fraud cases will ensure accurate model training.
+Example: In fraud detection, a large dataset with enough examples of both fraud and non-fraud cases helps the model learn to distinguish patterns accurately.

-Example: In a marketing campaign, you may want to predict that a customer will respond to an offer rather than just a binary classification of whether they will respond or not.
+Example: In a marketing campaign, it’s useful to predict how likely a customer is to respond to an offer, rather than just predicting yes or no.

 Also Read: Logistic Regression for Machine Learning: A Complete Guide